Tunchiie/GenreGenie/README.md

 -	Content Discovery Tools: Build a front-end app for discovering movies by predicted genre.
 -	Search Engine Optimization (SEO): Auto-tag movies based on predicted genres to enhance discoverability.

+## How to Run
+1. Clone the repo
+2. Install dependencies: `pip install -r requirements.txt`
+3. Run `genre_prediction.ipynb` to explore the data and reproduce results

+> Python version: 3.10+

 ## Caveats and Assumptions
 -	Genre classification is inherently subjective and overlapping.
 -	The model relies solely on the overview, which may be too short or vague for nuanced genre detection.
 -	Genre imbalance leads to poorer performance on rare classes (e.g., Fantasy, Music).
 -	Precision-recall metrics were averaged; genre-specific scores may vary considerably.

+## Future Work

+- Short-Term Goals:

+  - Improve precision and recall for underrepresented genres

+  - Implement genre-specific classification thresholds

+  - Tune model hyperparameters using grid search or Bayesian optimization

+- Long-Term Enhancements:

+  - Deploy model in a live prediction tool using Streamlit or Flask

+  - Extend the dataset with multilingual movie overviews

+  - Integrate with TMDb API for real-time predictions

 ## Additional Enhancements
 -	Genre Co-occurrence Network: Visualize which genres frequently occur together to improve understanding of multi-label patterns.